JayarajChippada/E-learning/README.md

 # E-learning
-A user friendly mobile application developed by using flutter
+A user friendly mobile application built with the Flutter Framework.